Azure/blackbelt-aks-hackfest/labs/day1-labs/07-cluster-scaling.md

 You now have additional node capacity in your Azure Kubernetes Service cluster to be able to provision more pods.

 # AKS Autoscaler (optional)
 Since early 2019 Azure Kubernetes Service (AKS) supports autoscaling (in preview).
-Autoscaling allows your AKS cluster to automatically add or remove nodes based on it's current utilization.
+Autoscaling allows your AKS cluster to automatically add or remove nodes based on its current utilization.
 It can be enabled during cluster creation or afterwards for an existing cluster.

 To enable autoscaling in your existing environment you have to make sure that we have the following things in place:

 1. Azure CLI version 2.0.55 or later.
 Run `az --version` to find the version. #
-2. Kubernetes version 1.12.4 (have a look on [Lab 10 - Upgrade AKS](labs/day1-labs/10-cluster-upgrading.md))
+2. Kubernetes version 1.12.4 (or later) (have a look on [Lab 7 - Upgrade AKS](labs/day1-labs/07-cluster-upgrading.md))
 3. aks-preview Azure CLI extension installed

 ```bash